 The simplest tool against measles is vaccination.

 - What measles vaccine?
-The measles vaccine is typically given as part of the MMR vaccine (Measles, Mumps, and Rubella) or the MMRV vaccine (Measles, Mumps, Rubella, and Varicella/Chickenpox).
-It contains live, attenuated (weakened) viruses that stimulate the body’s immune system to produce protective antibodies without causing the disease itself.
+The measles vaccine is usually included in the MMR or MMRV vaccines.
+It uses live, weakened viruses to stimulate your immune system.
+This allows your body to produce protective antibodies without actually causing the disease.

 - When measles vaccine invented?
 The measles vaccine was first licensed in 1963.
 Its widespread adoption has drastically reduced measles cases and deaths globally.